contact-grabber/grabber-frontend/README.md

 If you care to look at what the backend is producting feel free to look at what [Indeed](https://gjgml13loc.execute-api.us-west-2.amazonaws.com/staging/jobs) and [Monster](https://gjgml13loc.execute-api.us-west-2.amazonaws.com/staging/monster) produce!

 ## How Does It Work??
 When you call one of the backend endpoints, it will trigger lambda functions to run.
-These functions are made from python and will take what your search information was via query parameters and input them into the url string for each site.
-From there our scraper will grab the info from the page and parse the data that we want to see.
+These functions are made with Python and will take what your search information was via query parameters and input them into the url string for each site.
+From there, our scraper will grab the info from the page and parse the data that we want to see.

 From there it will transform that data into JSON and send it back to the frontend for presentation.